Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

 3. You will receive a security message that looks something like the message below

     ~~~
+    Warning: Identity file login-key-instance05 not accessible: No such file or directory.
-    The authenticity of host 'ec2-52-91-14-206.compute-1.amazonaws.com (52.91.14.206)' can't be established.
+    The authenticity of host 'instance05-gc-cloud-span.york.ac.uk (108.128.163.192)' can't be established.
-    ECDSA key fingerprint is SHA256:S2mMV8mCThjJHm0sUmK2iOE5DBqs8HiJr6pL3x/XxkI.
+    ED25519 key fingerprint is SHA256:0BbxvVpzi+rPxBZrHxdXpHwggCacBJERHOkNObcac90.
+    This key is not known by any other names
-    Are you sure you want to continue connecting (yes/no)?
+    Are you sure you want to continue connecting (yes/no/[fingerprint])?
     ~~~
     {: .bash}

 4. Type `yes` to proceed

-5. In the final step, you will be asked to provide a login and password

-    **Note:** When typing your password, it is common in Unix/Linux not see any asterisks (e.g. `****`) or moving cursors.
-Just continue typing.

 You should now be connected!

+You don't need to type a password as your are using a login-key file to authenticate your access to the instance.

 {% comment %}
 </div>